 Before you start, determine the spots that need organizing the most.
 Try standing in the center of a room and taking in a 360-degree view.
 Zero in on the areas where clutter draws your eye and plan to tackle those first.
 It's easy to make a sweeping "I need to get organized" statement, but identifying what really needs to be done is more proactive.

-Make a List
+Make a List of Organizing Goals

-Set a Date
+Set a Date to Get Organized

-Want to really get in gear?
-Schedule an important event or party at your house as a deadline for completing an organization project.
-If you don't have a big event to schedule, Leist recommends you still put a date on your calendar and set up a few key milestones along the way.
+To reinforce the goal, Leist suggests assigning a specific due date to each step and an end date for the project.
+For even more motivation, schedule an important event or party at your house as a deadline for completing the organization project.
+If you don't have an upcoming event, Leist recommends you still put a date on your calendar and set up a few key milestones along the way.
 "You must have something specific out there to work toward," she says.

-Break It Down
+Break Down Organizing Tasks

 Declutter by Editing